 PipeWire is a project that aims to greatly improve handling of audio and video under Linux.
-It provides a low-latency, graph based processing engine on top of audio and video devices that can be used to support the use cases currently handled by both pulseaudio and JACK.
-PipeWire was designed with a powerful security model that makes interacting with audio and video devices from containerized applications easy, with supporting Flatpak applications being the primary goal.
-Alongside Wayland and Flatpak we expect PipeWire to provide a core building block for the future of Linux application development.
+It provides a low-latency, graph-based processing engine on top of audio and video devices that can be used to support the use cases currently handled by both PulseAudio and JACK.
+PipeWire was designed with a powerful security model that makes interacting with audio and video devices from containerized applications easy, with support for Flatpak applications being the primary goal.
+Alongside Wayland and Flatpak, we expect PipeWire to provide a core building block for the future of Linux application development.

 PipeWire (0.3) with support for audio use cases should be available in most distributions.
 Most distributions however will not have enabled the audio parts by default but you can read here how to run some examples.

 If you want to get the code from GitLab, then the latest PipeWire source code is available at GitLab.
 To clone the repository, just:

 PipeWire is using the Meson build system and we provide a convenience script and makefile that makes building PipeWire fairly straightforward: